eConsent study settings

 The ‘Consent options’ section allows to enable the following features:

-- Enable video calling for ICF signing: This will activate the possibility to perform a video call.
+- Video calling for signing: This will activate the possibility to perform a video call.

 - Lock ICF by default: When the ICF is locked by default, it will first have to be unlocked by a study team member to allow for the participant to sign.
 To enable or disable these features, check the checkbox accordingly and click the button ‘Save changes’ to apply the changes.

-In-person signing: This features allows signing of the consent forms in-person.
+In-person electronic signature: This features allows signing of the consent forms in-person.

 - The in-person signing process is started by the user that is conducting the consent procedure by selecting the ‘Sign in-person’ ICF option from the subject.